majkinetor/au/README.md

 - Version will be checked to match a valid nuspec pattern
 - Any hash key that contains word `url`, will be checked for existence and MIME textual type (since binary is expected here)

 If check fails, package will not be updated.
-To skip URL checks you can specify `-NoUrlCheck` argument to the `update` function.
+To skip URL checks you can specify `-NoCheckUrl` argument to the `update` function.

 ## Updating all packages

-You can update all packages and optionally push them to the chocolatey repository with a single command.
+You can update all packages and optionally push them to the chocolatey repository with a single command.Function `Update-AUPackages` (alias `updateall`) will iterate over `update.ps1` scripts and execute each.
+If it detects that package is updated it will `cpack` it and push it.

 For push to work, specify your API key in the file `api_key` in the script's directory (or its parent directory) or set environment variable `$Env:api_key`.

-Function `Update-AUPackages` will iterate over `update.ps1` scripts and execute each.
-If it detects that package is updated it will `cpack` it and push it.

 This function is designed for scheduling.
 You can pass it a number of options, save a script and call it via task scheduler.
 For example, you can get notified about possible errors during packages update procedure - if the update procedure fails for any reasons there is an option to send an email with results as an attachment in order to investigate the problem.